 Expense management is a sequential process and there are four main phases.

 There are different processes across companies when it comes to spending.
 Some companies prefer to keep the funds available to only a certain group of people from the finance and accounting office.
 For example, when you need to purchase a digital license you need to get this approved through a manager and then go to the accounting team who are making the purchase on your behalf.
 Other companies rely on reimbursements or advance requests.
-Lastly, high spending businesses such as travel and marketing agencies provide direct access to company budgets with corporate cards to a large number of employees.
+Lastly, high spending businesses such as travel and marketing agencies provide direct access to company budgets with corporate cards to many employees.

 Once the payment is done, the employee must make sure to provide the invoice or the receipt that matches the corresponding payment.
 Additionally, when the expense is handed over to accounting there needs to be some explanation of what the expense was and who authorized it.